-When it comes to rug tufting, the choice between cut pile vs loop pile tufting isn’t just about aesthetics—it’s about texture, durability, and the type of tufting gun you’ll need.
-Whether you’re crafting a plush, gallery-worthy rug or a durable piece for high-traffic areas, understanding these two techniques is key.
+When it comes to rug tufting the choice between cut pile vs loop pile tufting, and long pile isn’t just about aesthetics, it’s about texture, durability and the type of tufting gun you’ll need.
+Whether you’re crafting a plush gallery-worthy rug, a durable piece for high-traffic areas or an ultra-fluffy statement piece, understanding these three techniques is key.
 Let’s break it down so you can make the best choice for your next project.

 Understanding the Basics

-Both cut pile and loop pile tufting use a tufting gun to push yarn through a backing cloth, but the results are strikingly different:
+Long pile, cut pile and loop pile tufting, use a tufting gun to push yarn through a backing cloth, but the results are strikingly different:

 - Cut Pile: The yarn loops are cut, creating individual strands that stand upright for a soft, velvety texture.